jemmy512/book-notes/SE/refactoring-2.md

   Even in such cases, I’m reluctant to have a team do dedicated refactoring.
 Often, a useful strategy is to agree to gradually work on the problem over the course of the next few weeks.

   Whenever anyone goes near any code that’s in the refactoring zone, they move it a little way in the direction they want to improve.
-This takes advantage of the fact that refactoring doesn’t break the code—each small change leaves everything in a still-working state.
+This takes advantage of the fact that refactoring doesn’t break the code - each small change leaves everything in a still-working state.

   To change from one library to another, start by introducing a new abstraction that can act as an interface to either library.
 Once the calling code uses this abstraction, it’s much easier to switch one library for another.
 (This tactic is called Branch By Abstraction [mf-bba].)